 On the other hand, in cases where you must support a web API to be used by other clients, like a mobile app, a SPA can leverage the same API.
 So, using the SPA approach will be cheaper than reproducing the logic in server-side form.

 To implement SPA you will use JS frameworks like React, Vue or Angular.
 This means your website content will be available only to the browsers supported by the selected framework.
 Before taking this path you must consider that the framework maintainer’s goals might differ from yours.
 For example, React maintainers notify their users about possible cross-browser issues, which means you’ll be on your own to support a user using an unsupported browser.
 Angular has proven to evolve rapidly.
 Newer versions have little to do with the previous ones and aren’t compatible leaving you with poor options:

 - Rewrite your application to use a newer version, supported by the framework maintainers.

 - Find developers that can maintain your legacy code.

-There is less risk when you have an MPA where a small portion of the site isn't rendered because of a JS error.
-A JS error can compromise the whole site when you use SPA.
+There is less risk when you have an MPA where a small portion of the site isn’t rendered because of a JS error.
+A JS error can compromise the whole site when you use an SPA.